Rancho Veloz: The Patron Saint

-In a dream, an angel appears to him to announce that the child she was carrying in her womb was the Son of God (Mt.
-18-24).

-He sets out for Bethlehem with Mary, who was pregnant.
-When they arrive, there is no room for them, and the child is born in a manger (Lk.
-2:17).

-He has to flee to Egypt because Herod is looking for the child to kill him.
-They lived there until the king's death, returning to Nazareth (Mt.
-2:13-19).

-When Jesus was twelve years old, they went to Jerusalem, as they did every year, to celebrate Passover.
-There, the child was lost.

-After three days of searching, they found him conversing with the doctors of the Law (Lk.
-2:41-50).

 The Possession: One of the town's oldest traditions is the possession in honor of Saint Joseph, which paraded through the streets of the town every March 19th.
 March 1960 was the last time the image paraded through the town's streets in the 20th century.
 43 years later, in 2003, this celebration of faith resumed at 8:00 a.m. amidst a town that, with silence and discipline, participated in giving thanks for the recovery of one of its oldest traditions in the 21st century.
 At all four stops, we prayed to the Lord, asking for the intercession of St. Joseph for families, young people, the people, the absent, and for the permanence among us of two Dominican Sisters of Fatima.

 Health

 A modern healthcare system has developed through a battle of ideas.
 It includes a comprehensive teaching polyclinic, where most specialties are treated with high-tech equipment, a rehabilitation room, a pharmacy, a maternity home, and five clinics, currently operating thanks to the charitable aid provided by healthcare workers to neighboring countries in need.